opieters/limecv/README.md

 ## Roadmap

-Below is a list of upcoming features and important to-d items.
+Below is a list of upcoming features and important to-do items.
 After these have been resolved, the first stable release will be released.

 - [x] Publish to CTAN.
 - [x] Initial release.